MJossier/Canna_Project_Ironhack/README.md

 I have used the Data from the Cannabis Control Commission of Massachusetts to make this study (from 2018 to 2023).

+What I have used to perform this study ?

+- Python ( Data_ cleaning and Arima - Model)
+- Tableau(Parameter, filters and more )
+- statistique

 And also other study about Cannabis (Social, and Business oriented) :
 You can found all the link of the Website used in the World document named RESSOURCES